Mathematical models for fake news: Introduction

-Today, fake news, fuelled by its speed of dissemination, has become a serious concern to society---perhaps most importantly because it can endanger the democratic process.
-In response, academic research into various aspects of fake news has intensified recently, especially after the 2016 US presidential election and the `Brexit' referendum in the UK on the membership of the European Union.
-Broadly speaking, research carried out thus far has been primarily focused on the retrospective analysis of the impact of fake news (e.g., Allcott \& Gentzkow 2017, Amador \textit{et al}.
-2017, Bovet \& Makse 2018) and on the detection and prevention of fake news using deep learning and other related techniques (e.g., Conroy \textit{et al}.
+Today, fake news, fuelled by its speed of dissemination, has become a serious concern to society -- perhaps most importantly because it can endanger the democratic process.
+In response, academic research into various aspects of fake news has intensified recently, especially after the 2016 USA presidential election and the ``Brexit'' referendum in the UK on membership of the European Union.
+Broadly speaking, research carried out thus far has been primarily focused on the retrospective analysis of the impact of fake news (Allcott \& Gentzkow 2017, Amador \textit{et al}.
+2017, Bovet \& Makse 2018) and on the detection and prevention of fake news using deep learning and other related techniques (Conroy \textit{et al}.
 2015, Shu \textit{et al}.
 2017, Khajehnejad \& Hajimirza 2018, Yang \textit{et al}.
 2018).
-However, to address the issues surrounding the impact of fake news more generally, to make predictions of the impact of fake news, and to conduct a comprehensive scenario analysis, it is important that a consistent mathematical model be developed that describes the phenomena resulting from the flow of fake news.
+However, to address the issues surrounding the impact of fake news more generally, to make predictions of the impact of fake news, and to conduct a comprehensive scenario analysis, it is important that a consistent mathematical model should be developed that describes the phenomena resulting from the flow of fake news.
 For such a model to be useful, it should be intuitive (so that the model can be trusted as a plausible candidate) and tractable (so that model parameters can be calibrated against real data, and so that predictions can be made, either analytically or numerically).
-The purpose of the present paper is to introduce a novel framework for the mathematical modelling of fake news that fulfils these requirements.
-Our theory of fake news and the associated models are simple to simulate and yet they replicate qualitative features of empirical observations, as demonstrated below.
+The purpose of this paper is to introduce a new framework for the mathematical modelling of fake news that fulfills these requirements.
+Our theory of fake news is straightforward to simulate and yet allows one to replicate qualitative features of empirical observations, as demonstrated below.